The Pastoral Council is the primary consultative body on matters involving parish planning and policy.

 The Pastoral Council serves as a consultative body to the pastor (Canon 536).
 It is a wisdom body, charged with assisting the pastor in visioning, planning and overseeing the pastoral mission of the parish.

 The membership of the Parish Council consists of the pastor, nine (9) persons from the parish at large, a representative from the School Advisory Board, and a representative from each of the major parish clusters.
 (The clusters currently to be included are: Administration / Stewardship; Lifelong Learning; Parish Life; Social Concerns; Worship.)

 Qualifications for membership:

-- Baptized Catholic; at least 18 years old
+- A baptized and practicing Catholic at least 18 years old.

 Manner of Selection: